ML-Bioinfo-CEITEC/mirna_binding/data/datasets/README.md

-# store datasets used to train and test models
+# store datasets used to test the models